isu-meta/ark/README.md

 ARK
 ====

-A jupyter notebook to assist with ARK assignment of contentDM collection.
+Assists with Iowa State University EZID ARK assignment in contentDM.

 Getting Started
 ----------------

-To run this code, you need to have access to a contentDM server, as well as an EZID account.
+Code requires access to a contentDM server and an EZID account.

 Clone the repository and create an anaconda environment.